 - Learning how to prepare questions for class discussions

 - Developing listening skills

 - Reducing communication anxiety ("stage fright")

-Tutors trained in quantitative reasoning are available for all 100-level and many upper-level classes that meet the quantitative reasoning (Q) general education requirement.
+Tutors trained in quantitative reasoning are available for all 100-level and many other classes that meet the quantitative reasoning (Q) general education requirement.
 Quantitative tutors assist students one-on-one and offer group study sessions geared to course assignments and exams.
-Drop-in tutoring sessions for students enrolled in any 100-level math course are available Sundays-Thursdays from 8-10pm in Briggs Hall 421.
+Drop-in tutoring for students enrolled in any 100-level math course is available Sundays-Thursdays from 8-10pm in Briggs Hall 421.